-Chesapeake child born without hands using penmanship to overcome challenges
+Chesapeake child born without hands uses penmanship to overcome challenges

-That’s what a Chesapeake nine-year-old is doing through the stroke of her pencil.
+CHESAPEAKE, Va. – Continuing to defy the odds–that’s what a Chesapeake student is doing through the stroke of her pencil.

 “I’ll be able to do it if I try,” nine-year-old Anaya Ellick said.

-Teachers of Greenbrier Christian Academy student Anaya Ellick will admit that she’s pretty quiet and shy.
+Teachers at Greenbrier Christian Academy say Anaya will admit that she’s pretty quiet and shy.

-But “Anaya is a role model to everyone,” 3rd grader teacher Sara Cannaday explained.
+But “Anaya is a role model to everyone,” third grader teacher Sara Cannaday explained.

+You see, Anaya was born without hands.
 However, Wednesday morning she received a national award for her cursive handwriting.

 “It wasn’t really hard,” she told News 3.